i05nagai/memorandum/language/english_speaking.md

     * I was next to best
     * I was second in
 * lead
+    * More and more people are discovering that Tai Chi is one of the most valuable forms of exercise.
+This has led to a big demand for classes
+    * Heavy rains and stormy conditions throughout the summer have led to severe shortage in strawberries and other soft fruits.
+This has led to price rises in many supermarket and shops
     * lead somebody to/into etc something
         * A nurce took her arm and led her to a chair
         * The horsed were led to safety